Holidays Calendar for June 18, 2016

 • 1983 STS-7 space shuttle mission: astronaut Sally Ride became the first American woman in space.

-• 1967 Died: Geki, racing pseudonym of Giacomo Russo, Italian race car driver.
+• 1967 Died: Geki (racing pseudonym of Giacomo Russo), Italian race car driver.
 He participated in three Formula One Italian Grand Prix and was a 4-time Italian Formula Three series champion, winning from 1961 to 1964.

 • 1965 The United States used B-52 bombers to attack National Liberation Front guerrilla fighters in South Vietnam.

-• 1942 Born: Paul McCartney, English singer-songwriter and guitarist, best known as the member of the Beatles.
+• 1942 Born: Paul McCartney, English singer-songwriter and guitarist, best known as a member of the Beatles.
 Nowadays McCartney is one of the most influential and popular figures in the history of rock music.

 • 1937 Died: Gaston Doumergue, French politician, the 13th President of France.
 He was widely regarded as one of the most popular presidents of France.

-• 1936 Born: Barack Obama, Sr., Kenyan economist, father of U.S. President Barack Obama.
+• 1936 Born: Barack Obama, Sr., Kenyan economist, the father of U.S. President Barack Obama.
 He was a central figure of his son's memoir Dreams from My Father.

 • 1928 Aviator Amelia Earhart became the first woman to fly in an aircraft across the Atlantic Ocean.
 She was a passenger, while Wilmer Stultz was the pilot and Lou Gordon the mechanic.

-• 1918 Born: Jerome Karle, American chemist and academic, Nobel Prize laureate for direct analysis of crystal structures using X-ray scattering techniques.
+• 1918 Born: Jerome Karle, American chemist and academic, Nobel Prize laureate for the direct analysis of crystal structures using X-ray scattering techniques.

 • 1918 Born: Franco Modigliani, Italian-American economist and academic, Nobel Prize laureate for his work on household savings and the dynamics of financial markets.